papinet/papiNet-API/2.0.0/papiNet-JSON-Style-Guide.md

 When a property with type `string` is not required and there is no information to be communicated, the property MUST NOT appear in the response's body.
 That rule will be enforced by always add the constraint `minLength: 1` to all properties with type `string`.

-This `minLength: 1` constraint will not be added to the property with type `string` that already has such a contraint via `enum` or `format`.
+This `minLength: 1` constraint will not be added to the property with type `string` that already has such a constraint via `enum` or `format`.
 Of course, more restrictive constraint with more than 1 character minimum can be defined, but not less!

 ### Rule 4 - maxLength of property with type `string`